andyfase/DBRdashboard/README.md

 Every row returned will send a metric using `put-metric-data`

 Note.
 Athena uses Presto under-the-hood.
 Hence all Presto SQL functions are available for you to utilize.
-These can be found here.
+These can be found [here](https://prestodb.io/docs/current/functions.html).

 ### Limitations

+* Only RI's under the "running" account are fetched and used to generate % RI utilization.
+If RI's exist under linked accounts they are not currently included and will cause incorrect results.
+Temporary work around for this is to move all RI's into the payer account if possible.

 ### Things left to do

-* Add Cloudwatch Logs support so that the code logs into cloudwatch
+1. Add Cloudwatch Logs support so that the code logs into cloudwatch
-* TBD ...
+1. Add configuration to fetch RI data from multiple linked accounts.
+This will require additional permissions across all accounts to be able to make the API call.
+1. Document process for multi-dimension metrics (code supports it, just need to document)
+1. Modify code to not store user key/secret in ASG user-data and potentially use KMS instead.
+Hopefully support for Athena to use IAM roles will make this un-nessesary